 Employment-Based Postgraduate Programme

-We proudly partner with over 198 enterprises.
-Employment Partners need to be based in the Republic of Ireland and have suitable facilities to host and mentor the researcher.
+- The employment partner should be based in the Republic of Ireland and have suitable facilities to host and mentor the researcher.

 How to apply